d-koppenhagen/k9n.dev/blog/2020-09-angular-schematics-common-helpers.md

 }
 ```

-To check if it works we can simply fill our playground (`src/playground/index.ts`) schematic as follows and log the call:
+To check if it works we can fill our playground (`src/playground/index.ts`) schematic as follows and log the call:

 ```ts
 import { Rule, SchematicContext, Tree } from '@angular-devkit/schematics';